 Girl names starting with H range from literary surname Harper to rarities like Haidee and Heraclea.

 It doesn’t seem like there should be such diversity from a single letter, but it’s true.
+In fact, girl names starting with H rank eleventh out of the 26 letters of the alphabet.

 H also offers a surprising number of surname names for girls.
-Blame it on celebrity baby name Harlow, maybe, or semi-historical figure Hadley Hemingway.
+Blame it on celebrity baby name Harlow, maybe, or historical(ish) figure Hadley Hemingway.
 But it’s a letter that gives us lots of last names eager to leap into the first spot.

 In some ways, girl names starting with H stay under-the-radar.
 They don’t seem like they ought to be sensations, not the way that vowel-forward names like Emma, Isabella, and Olivia are.
 Then again, nearly every generation has a runaway hit of a H name for girls.
 The early twentieth century gave us Helen; fifty years later, Heather dominated.
 Hannah followed, and then Harper.